achrafjarrar/Bird-Classfication-Mode-For-Game-Project/README.txt

 2) Preprocessing Image

-- Objective : Define a function that accurately detects birds in images or tells us that there are no birds.
+- Objective : Define a function that accurately detects birds in images or tells us if there are birds to consider or not.
 - Model Choice : I utilized the YOLO model.
 - Implementation Details : YOLO detects objects in images.
 I take the biggest detected bird as the output.
 If the precision is inferior to 0.3 I return a message asking the user to take another picture.